Finance & Tax

 The Finance and Tax Department, while accounted for within the general administration function, has significant duties and responsibilities.
 The Finance Department is charged with the prudent management and monitoring of the City’s financial position.
 They maintain accurate and timely reporting of revenues and expenditures for all City financial activities.
 They are responsible for cash management, debt planning, and long-range financial planning.

-The services of this department encompass city property taxes, business licenses, beer and liquor permits, the city budget, accounts payable, and records of the City Council meetings.
+The services of this department encompass city property taxes, business licenses, beer and liquor permits, hotel/motel taxes, the city budget, accounts payable, and records of the City Council meetings.

 The staff of the Finance Department strives to provide efficient, courteous, and accurate service in all areas of the department.
 Our goal is to do our very best to serve you in a professional manner.